yangzhou24/OmniWorld/README.md

 ```
 For downloading specific files (instead of the full dataset), please refer to the [`dowanload_specific.py`](scripts/dowanload_specific.py).

+> For detailed usage, please refer to [OmniWorld Hugging Face](https://huggingface.co/datasets/InternRobotics/OmniWorld)

 ## 🚀 Visualize as Point Cloud

-This script allows you to convert a scene from the dataset into a 3D point cloud for inspection.
+This script allows you to convert a scene from OmniWorld-Game dataset into a 3D point cloud for inspection.

 ### 1\.
 Prerequisites

-Please follow the instructions in the "Dataset Download" section to acquire the dataset.
+Please follow the instructions in the "Dataset Download" section to acquire the OmniWorld-Game dataset.

 ### 2\.
 Data Structure